 EXPAT LIFE AND PURPOSE

 We have talked a lot about purpose in this post.
-And to me, having meaning in my life separate from the act of moving abroad and being an expat is essential.
+And to me, having meaning in my life separate from moving abroad and being an expat is essential.
 I need other things in my life to shape who I am and to give me an identity.
-Sometimes only being an expat or trailing spouse, in my opinion, is limiting.
-So I’ve done a lot of soul-searching, and I honestly think this post is what I needed to share to open up.
+Sometimes, only being an expat or trailing spouse, in my opinion, is limiting.
+So, I’ve done a lot of soul-searching, and I honestly think this post is what I needed to share to open up.

 MY WORK IN INDIA

 Let’s talk a little more about my time in India.
-Early on, I did a lot of content creation, and I also taught English online.
+Early on, I created a lot of content and taught English online.
 Thank goodness for my friend Jazzie Mas (@BlackDigitalNomad).
-She encouraged me to apply to an online English teaching program which brought me joy and gave me something to do when I was really struggling.
+She encouraged me to apply to an online English teaching program, which brought me joy and gave me something to do when I struggled.

-Then I got a job with the U.S. government, working with American expats and their families to help them acclimate to India.
+Then, I got a job with the U.S. government, working with American expats and their families to help them acclimate to India.
 I supported my community with employment opportunities, resources, and much more.
-I even had a weekly newsletter that I posted.
+I even posted a weekly newsletter.
 The job was gratifying, especially during the pandemic.

 I did so much more than I thought I could.
-Doing this particular job gave me a different type of purpose, and I could serve people in ways I never thought I could.
-I was very thankful to have a job during this challenging time and have something to do.
+Doing this job gave me a different purpose, and I could serve people in ways I never thought possible.
+I was very thankful to have a job during this challenging time and to have something to do.
 I’m a person that needs to keep busy, especially during tough times.

 PIN THESE IMAGES:

-Personally, the issues I’ve had primarily focused on my resilience or lack thereof in certain situations and my mental health.
-It’s hard to be vulnerable and share these things with you, but I hope my story is helpful and encourages you to try something new, travel, and maybe move abroad at least once in your life.
-I’m so grateful for the experiences I’ve had, and I wouldn’t trade them for anything.
+Personally, the issues I’ve had primarily focused on my resilience, or lack thereof, in certain situations and my mental health.
+It’s hard to be vulnerable and share these things with you, but I hope my story is helpful and encourages you to try something new, travel, and maybe move abroad at least once.
+I’m so grateful for my experiences, and I wouldn’t trade them for anything.

 Have you ever thought about living abroad for work and a different lifestyle?